mhetacc/RuntimesConcurrencyDistribution/misc/python.md

         self.elements.append(element)
 ```

+There are some ways other than scope to access parent stuff

 ```python
 class super(type, object_or_type=None):
     # stuff

 # returns a proxy object to access parent class of type
 ```

+Or I could call explicitly `ParentClass.parent_function()`

 ### Methods